 - 24 well 1-3 drop VDXm pre-greased plates (HR3-306)

 - 48 well Greiner Deep Well (column 1-6 above)

 - Reformat 96 x 10 ml tubes, ten 96 well Greiner

 - PCR tubes in CoolBlock

-Today the Phoenix robot is mainly used for 96 well liquid transfer from the Greiner Deep Well Blocks filled at the Tecan into the wells of the crystallization plates to be used at the Mosquito robot.
-Protein crystallization experiments can be dispensed at the Phoenix robot.
+Today the Phoenix robot is mainly used for 96 well liquid transfer from the Greiner Deep Well Blocks into the wells of the crystallization plates to be used at the Mosquito robot.
+The Greiner Deep Well blocks are filled with the Tecan robot.

 RockImager and RockMaker